|Oracle E-Business Suite Integrated SOA

 To generate a WSDL URL so that a selected interface can become Web service, the administrator who has the privilege must first locate the custom interface that you desire and then generate the Web service by clicking Generate WSDL in the interface details page.

-If the Web service is successfully generated, you should notice a WSDL link available along with the 'Generated' Web Service Status field displayed in the Web Service - SOA Provider region of the details page.
+If the Web service is successfully generated, you should notice a WSDL link available along with the 'Generated' Web Service Status field displayed in the Web Service - SOA Provider region (or the SOAP Web Service tab if the interface can be exposed as both SOAP and REST services).

 Click the WSDL link to view the WSDL description.
 See: Reviewing Web Service WSDL Source, Oracle E-Business Suite Integrated SOA Gateway User's Guide.